Thanks to Cutting Edge Stencils for sending me the stencil for this project. All opinions are 100% my own.

 The tutorials I watched said to put very little paint on the roller and wipe the excess on a paper towel, so I did.

 I was all excited, “let’s do this!”
-And this is what happened:

 So I ran and came back with wet towels and wiped it all off… I did that three times!

 Since I was using the paint I owned, I thought that maybe that was the problem.
-So I asked the other $100 Room Challenge bloggers and was surprised to hear that some of them just “learned to embrace de bleeds an imperfections” while others vowed to never stencil again!!
+So I asked the other $100 Room Challenge bloggers and was surprised to hear that some of them just “learned to embrace de bleeds and imperfections” while others vowed to never stencil again!!

 Ok, so it’s not just me!
 And it’s not as easy as it looks!